nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Test case: `edit 1 a/`
       Expected: First student's address is not edited.
 The message box displays a message alerting the user of the constraints on addresses.

-    * Other incorrect edit name commands to try: `edit 1 a/Blk 20/ Hello Street #01-01`
+    * Other incorrect edit address commands to try: `edit 1 a/Blk 20/ Hello Street #01-01`
       Expected: Similar to previous

 1. Editing a student's grade